Well Sh*t

 And me?
 Sitting in the ruins with a glass of wine and a slightly scorched heart.

-And still—one question kept circling like a cat you fed once:
+And still... one question kept circling like a cat you fed once:

-“Am I free yet?”
+Am I free yet?

-But free in spite of it.
+Not free from hardship but in spite of it.

 Freedom doesn’t feel like a sunset yoga retreat and an abundance mindset.